Skip to main content Skip to main navigation

 Biographical Note

 After teaching in Scotland, Turkey, Australia and the American Midwest, Lotringer joined the French and Comparative Literature Faculty at Columbia University in 1972, where he eventually became Professor Emeritus.
 In 1973, Lotringer founded the journal Semiotext(e) with a group of Columbia University graduate students.
-After three scholarly, bilingual issues on semiotics, Lotringer and his group organized the controversial "Schizo-Culture" conference in 1975 at Columbia University, which featured Felix Guattari, Michel Foucault, Gilles Deleuze, Jean-Francois Lyotard, Ronald D. Laing, Ti-Grace Atkinson, John Cage and William Burroughs, among others.
-In 1978, Lotringer staged "The Nova Convention", a large event that gathered in downtown New York most of the American counter-culture (from Patti Smith and Timothy Leary to Franz Zappa, Laurie Anderson and Allen Ginsberg) as an homage to William S. Burroughs.
+After three scholarly, bilingual issues on semiotics, Lotringer and his group organized the "Schizo-Culture" conference in 1975 at Columbia University, which featured Félix Guattari, Michel Foucault, Gilles Deleuze, Jean-François Lyotard, Ronald D. Laing, Ti-Grace Atkinson, John Cage, and William S. Burroughs.
+In 1978, Lotringer staged "The Nova Convention," a large downtown New York event that gathered members of the American Counter Culture (from Patti Smith and Timothy Leary to Franz Zappa, Laurie Anderson and Allen Ginsberg) as an homage to William S. Burroughs.

 Arrangement